gophpeek/.github/profile/README.md

 - **laravel-queue-dashboard** *(coming)*
   Visual inspection of queue state and worker efficiency.
   *(Repo will be added when published.)*

+- **phpeek-pm** *(coming)*
+  A process manager for multi-service workloads in containers.
+PID 1 signal handling with zombie reaping and configuration system.
+Structured JSON logging.
+  *(Repo will be added when published.)*

 - **baseimages** *(coming)*